Merkoba/Hue/README.md

 "global_settings_default_show_image_previews"
 >Whether image links get a preview on the chat area by default.
 This only works with certain links, including direct Imgur links.

+"global_settings_default_show_link_previews"
+>Whether links get a preview on the chat area by default.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.